rse/rundown/README.md

 - **Style**:
     - **Light Input**:
-      Use light-mode in Microsoft Word based director plan to also support printing.
+      Use light-mode in Microsoft Word based rundown script to also support printing.
     - **Dark Output**:
       Use dark-mode in rendered teleprompter view to avoid outshine effects on cameras.
     - **Aligned Input/Output**:
-      Optically align light-mode directory plan and dark-mode teleprompter view as close as possible.
+      Optically align light-mode rundown script and dark-mode teleprompter view as close as possible.
     - **Strong Typography**:
-      Use strong typographic conventions in both directory plan and teleprompter view.
+      Use strong typographic conventions in both rundown script and teleprompter view.

 - **Rendering**:
     - **Speaker Indicators**: